joaquimrcarvalho/timelink/doc/user/install_vscode_git.md

 ### To create a new Timelink source repository

 For new projects create a Timelink source repository from the [Timelink sources template](https://github.com/joaquimrcarvalho/timelink-sources-template).
+Check the instructions there.

 1. Login in Github.com
 2. Then go to https://github.com/joaquimrcarvalho/timelink-sources-template